dobrienphd/ParticleZoo/README.md

 **`ByteBuffer`**: High-performance binary I/O buffer for efficient reading of large files with configurable buffering strategies.

+**`HistoryBalancedParallelReader`**: Multi-threaded reader that partitions phase space files by history count for parallel processing.
+Each thread receives an approximately equal share of histories.

+**`ParticleBalancedParallelReader`**: Multi-threaded reader that partitions phase space files by particle count for parallel processing.
+Each thread receives an approximately equal share of particles (with history boundaries respected).

 ### Data Model

 The `Particle` class provides access to: